MadhavKrishanGoswami/InkCode-Fusion/README.md

 # InkCode Fusion

 InkCode Fusion is a comprehensive web application designed as a one-stop solution for technical interviews and collaborative coding sessions.
 It offers a versatile platform that combines a suite of powerful features aimed at facilitating seamless communication, code collaboration, and interactive problem-solving.
+This application is built using Electron.js and organized in a monorepo structure using Turborepo.

 ## Features